ultraeric/hack-intuit-3/receipt_processing/README.md

 ### This is a work in progress

-Input a URL and attempt to return total expense of receipt in URL, otherwise None.
+Input a URL and attempt to send jsonified total expense of receipt in URL to socket, otherwise send None.

 Usage: `python3 scan.py <url>`